-CAIRO The first visit to Africa landed us in the city of Cairo.
-The first impressions came quick: the building were all the same color, there is a bustle unlike manuy cities-maybe it is the 10 million people attempting to cross the street.
-No liquor stores.
-Thousands of taxi's jockeying for position in a smog-filled haze accompanied by the staccato of cigartette smoke from car windows.
+Then there is Cairo.
+The first impressions came quick: the buildings were all the same color, and there is a bustle unlike many cities-maybe it is the 10 million people trying to cross the street.
+Not a liquor store in sight.
+Thousands of taxis jockeyed for position in a smog-filled haze, accompanied by the staccato of eigarette smoke darting from car windows.
 The Museum of Egyptian Antiquities was across the street from the hotel.
-The architect of the building was selected through an international competition in 1895, which was the first of its kind, and was won by the French architect, Marcel Dourgnon.
-The museum was inaugurated in 1902 by Khedive Abbas Helmy II, and has become a historic landmark in downtown Cairo, and home to some of the world's most magnificent ancient masterpieces.
+The architect of the building was selected through an international competition in 1895, which was the first of its kind and was won by the French architect Marcel Dourgnon.
+The museum was inaugurated in 1902 by Khedive Abbas Helmy II and has become a historic landmark in downtown Cairo, home to some of the world's most magnificent ancient masterpieces.